-Mid-shift on a slow Friday afternoon, Carrie pulled off her apron, folded it carefully onto the counter while the manager watched with an open mouth, then fetched her bag and walked out of the café.
+Mid-shift on a slow Friday afternoon, Carrie pulled off her apron, folded it carefully onto the counter in front of the manager, then fetched her bag and walked out of the café.
 She stood outside, thumbing for rides until one stopped – a guy in a convertible, wearing a deerstalker hat and a good-enough smile.

 He said he was heading to a country house party, if she had no better place in mind.